fengjixuchui/invader/README.md

 ***

-# About invader
+# About invader framework

-    INFO: Invader (Windows/Linux/OSX agent)
+    INFO: Invader Framework is a post exploitation framework that includes a pure-PowerShell2.0 Windows
-    is a post exploitation framework that includes a pure-PowerShell2.0 Windows agent, and a pure Python 2.6/2.7 Linux/OSX agent.
+    agent, and a pure Python 2.6/2.7 Linux/OSX agent.

 ***